Mahanati Review: Keerthy Suresh Excels In This Befitting Tribute To Mahanati Savitri!

 Post watching the drama, one would be under the impression that there could have been no other better actor apart from Keerthi Suresh, to play Savitri on-screen.
 She looks perfect, her expressions and body language are immaculate to such an extent that the audiences would laugh, cry, fall in love and express all sorts of possible emotions while watching her perform.
 Indeed, she has lived as the character.

-Vijay Deverkonda and Samantha share the maximum screen space as a couple than anyone in the movie and has rendered their best.
+Vijay Deverakonda and Samantha share the maximum screen space as a couple than anyone in the movie and have rendered their best.
 Samantha's performance during the fag end of the flick renders a perfect finish.

-Dulquer Salman as Gemini Ganesan is fantastic as an actor and it requires guts to portray a character with a thin line of grey shade.
+Dulquer Salmaan, as Gemini Ganesan, is fantastic as an actor and it requires guts to portray a character with a thin line of grey shade.
 Especially for the fact that DQ is an already established star in the industry.
 A good debut for the Malayalam heartthrob in the Telugu Cinema.

 Director Krish Jagarlamudi, who has played KV Reddy on-screen is convincing while legendary actor, Manchu Mohan Babu as the great SV Ranga Rao is fabulous.
 His makeover, diction and performance reminds the audiences, especially the older generation, of the latter actor.